axelbojrup/machine-learning-case-study/how-to-query-the-model.md

 # How to query the model

 The following credentials and commands will give you access to a git repository hosted on aws codecommit.

 `username: ml-case-study-reader-at-655669646549`

 `password: ca9z3VTq0Em0xVBiD/TQmTI2GV26NSeUlqWqjMuLKLs=`

-Now you should be able to clone the repository:
+Clone the following repository and submit above credentials when prompted:

 `git clone https://git-codecommit.eu-west-1.amazonaws.com/v1/repos/machine-learning-case-study`